cybercop-arch/Task-4/03_Password_Attacks/README.md

 proftpd:!:14727:0:99999:7:::
 statd:*:15474:0:99999:7:::

-nano combo.txt   :
+2.Save all the hashes in a file

-save all the hashes in a file
+- nano combo.txt   :

-john combo.txt :
+3.using JOHN - THE RIPPER for cracking the hashes

-using JOHN - THE RIPPER for cracking the hashes
+- john combo.txt :

 Created directory: /home/samiksha/.john
 Warning: detected hash type "md5crypt", but the string is also recognized as "md5crypt-long"